wonsunahn/CS1541_Project2/README.md

 delays.
 We are going to assume for simplicity that all the write-buffers are infinitely sized.
 That means that the processor will never suffer stalls due to write-backs of dirty blocks or store instructions.

+Also, each cache is a non-blocking cache, meaning that while the cache is waiting on a cache miss, the cache can continue servicing other memory requests, be they cache hits or cache misses.
+This is done through the Miss Status Handling Register (MSHR) table that we discussed briefly in class.
+Each entry in the table has an ID for each missing memory request and the required action when the request returns from the lower memory hierarchy.
+This allows the cache to handle multiple outstanding misses that may return out-of-order from the lower memory hierarchy.
+We are also going to assume that the MSHR table is infitely sized so that we can have an infinite number of outstanding misses and never have to block.

 # Building and Running